janpstrunn/obsidian-vault/README.md

 ## Getting Started

-This vault is relatively minimal with very **few plugins** (10), that doesn't add any further than what Obsidian does well as a Markdown Text Editor.
+This vault is aims to be used with very **few plugins**, that doesn't add any further than what Obsidian does well as a Markdown Text Editor.
 I mean: No Task Management, Kanban, Dataview and other big plugins that add breaking changes to Obsidian. **These tasks should be solved by other softwares**

 ### Understand the Vault Peculiarities